 • Death Penalty; mandatory death penalty

-On 3 June 1996, Wenceslaus and his co-defendant, Anthony Briggs, were convicted of the murder of a taxi driver, Siewdath Ramkissoon, and sentenced to death, the automatic punishment for murder in Trinidad and Tobago.
+On 3 June 1996, Wenceslaus and his co-defendant, Anthony Briggs, were convicted of the murder of a taxi driver, Siewdath Ramkissoon, and sentenced to death, the mandatory punishment for murder in Trinidad and Tobago.

 Over two decades on death row

-Following his sentence, Wenceslaus would spend the next 23 years as a condemned prisoner, not knowing when his execution may be carried out.
-On death row, he was subject to extraordinary conditions.
-In 1999, prison officers came to Wenceslaus’ cell and read out his warrant of execution.
-He was told Anthony Briggs would be hung and that he would then follow.
+On morning in 1999, prison officers came to Wenceslaus’ cell and read out his warrant of execution.
+He was told that his co-defendant Anthony Briggs would be hanged and that he would then follow.
 Waiting in a cell opposite the gallows, Wenceslaus heard Anthony’s execution.
-For reasons still unknown to him, Wenceslaus was not executed that day.

-In 2002, the Inter-American Court of Human Rights found that a number of Wenceslaus’ fundamental rights were breached by the State during and after his trial, ordering that Trinidad and Tobago should abstain from executing him.
+In 2002, the Inter-American Court of Human Rights found that a number of Wenceslaus’ fundamental rights were breached by the State, both during and after his trial, ordering that Trinidad and Tobago should abstain from executing him.
 Despite this, Wenceslaus remained on death row where he felt like a forgotten man.
 Some media outlets even reported he had been executed with Anthony Briggs.

 Death sentence quashed